ramensoftware/windows-11-start-menu-styling-guide/Themes/LayerMicaUI/README.md

 - Start menu aligns with the taskbar position.
 - Fully compatible with both light and dark modes.
 - Suggestions and recommended sections are hidden.
-- Recommended to disable start menu folders.
+- Recommended to disable Start menu folders.

 ---